juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 csvwrite("test_t.csv",test_t')
 ```

-This command exports our data file to a nice format:
+This command exports our data file to a nice comma separated value format:

 ![train data]({{site.baseurl}}/assets/trainx.jpg)

-Now towards the code, the first script we have to do is read all this CSV data and store it in an HDF5 compatible format
+Now the first script we have to do, is a script that reads all this csv data files and stores them  in an HDF5 compatible format:

 ```python
 import h5py, os